Particular/docs.particular.net/nservicebus/plugin-custom-databus.md

 - DataBus
 ---

-NServiceBus endpoints support sending and receiving large chunks of data via the [DataBus feature](/nservicebus/attachments-databus-sample.md).
+NServiceBus endpoints support sending and receiving large chunks of data via the [DataBus feature](/nservicebus/databus.md).

-NServiceBus by default supports 2 DataBus implementations:

-* `FileShare DataBus`
-* `Azure DataBus`

-Note: The `Azure DataBus` implementation is part of the Azure transport package.

 It is possible to create your own DataBus implementation by implementing the `IDataBus` interface, such as in the following minimalistic sample: